sypht-team/sypht-ruby-client/README.md

 ## Development

+You need to install Ruby (2.5+), which can be installed using [RVM](https://rvm.io/rvm/install)

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+To build and test the gem locally, run `rake install`, which will package the gem to "pkg/sypht-<version>.gem", and install it in the current ruby.
+You can then run `irb` and use the gem as mentioned in the usage section.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).